 More than 60 craft beers feature in first-floor bar.
 Brewers include Five Points, Bru, The Kernel, Hiver and Hammerton.
 Cocktails, wines and an interesting selection of spirits also feature.

-Our priority has always been to serve simple British food made from the finest ingredients, in a friendly way and a relaxed atmosphere.
+Our priority has always been simple British food made from the finest ingredients.
 Each of the four floors has a distinctive style, food, design and atmosphere, offering pretty much something for everyone depending on mood, budget or time.